Navigation:

 Benjamin N. Cardozo Lodge became a reality on a snow

-swept Sunday at the Fair Lawn Jewish Center On January 28, 1951.
+swept Sunday at the Fair Lawn Jewish Center on January 28, 1951.
 Joseph

 Freilich was our first Chancellor Commander and is now residing in Florida.